krowmedy/krowmedy.github.io/_posts/2023-06-21-the-time-i-stopped-drawing.md

 date:   2023-06-20 05:35:00 +0100
 ---

 Drawing was a big part of my childhood.
 I wasn't very good, but I liked drawing things that I used to see in comic books.
 In fact for a long time -- even into adulthood -- I really wanted to be able to draw a comic.

 There were others who were able to draw better.
 I had friends who used to draw with straight confident lines, beautifully articulated fingers, realistic duplicates of cartoons.
 But I appreciated their drawings, and enjoyed doing my own.

 Drawing doodles for my own sake was a completely safe space to express myself -- though as a kid I never realized that or had those words.
 But I completely stopped doodling around the 9th grade.

-As part of 9th grade everyone had to pick an _elective_ subject [^1].
+As part of 9th grade everyone had to pick an _SUPW_ [^1]  subject (elective).
 Most boys wanted to either take Electronics or Yoga because the _Sirs_ [^2] would take the kids to play games in the field rather than teach the subject.
-Unfortunately, there was limited capacity in either of those, so students had to fill out a ranking of what subject they would take if the first choices weren't available.
+Unfortunately, there was limited capacity in each subject.
+So students had to fill out a ranking of what subject they would take if the first choices weren't available.
 Yoga and Electronics were my top choices, and as my last choice I decided to put _Commercial Art_, which I thought was a drawing class since it had the word "Art" in it.

 Well turns out, _Commercial Art_ wasn't really the kind of drawing that I did.